 The demand for WordPress developers is likely due to the complexity of WordPress as a CMS and website builder.

-As a result, businesses and individuals often turn to WordPress developers to create and maintain their WordPress websites.
+As a result, businesses and individuals often turn to WordPress developers to create and maintain their websites.

 Just 8% of WordPress Jobs available are for WordPress Designers